Hippocampus, fornix and amygdaloid body

 - Understand the connections of those parts of the brain and the role that they play in the limbic system.

-The hippocampus, fornix and amygdaloid body are paired subcortical structures located in the temporal lobe of both cerebral hemispheres.
-Along with several other structures, the hippocampus, fornix and amygdaloid body comprise the system of the brain which plays a pivotal role in behavioral control, called the limbic system.
+The hippocampus, fornix and amygdaloid body are bilateral subcortical structures located in the temporal lobe of both cerebral hemispheres.
+Along with several other structures, they contribute the system of the brain which plays a pivotal role in behavioral control, known as the limbic system.

 The hippocampus is part of a larger structure called hippocampal formation.
-In addition to the hippocampus (hippocampus proper), the hippocampal formation also contains the dentate gyrus, subicular complex, and entorhinal cortex.
+In addition to the hippocampus (hippocampus proper), the hippocampal formation also contains the dentate gyrus, subiculm, and entorhinal cortex.
 The hippocampus is located in the temporal lobe and it is best known for its role in memory processing.

 The fornix is a fiber bundle that extends from the posterior portion of the hippocampus to the mamillary body.
-It consists of several parts including columns, body, crura, alveus and fimbriae.
+It consists of several parts including columns, body and crura.

 This video tutorial will provide you with a comprehensive overview of the hippocampus and fornix.